vishwakarma-vishal/food-share/README.md

 - **Restaurant Dashboard:**
   - Restaurants can easily upload, edit, and delete food listings.
   - Each food listing includes details like food name, image, expiry, pickup time, and donation notes.
-  - Restaurants can track their donation history and see whether food has been collected or not.
+  - Restaurants can track their donation history and see whether food has been distributed by the NGO or not.

 - **NGO Dashboard:**
   - NGOs can create a profile and view available food listings from restaurants.
-  - NGOs can reserve food and mark it as collected once they physically pick it up.
+  - NGOs can reserve food to collect it from restaurants.
   - NGOs can mark food as distributed after delivering it to the needy and add distribution notes.
   - A history of collected and donated food is available for NGOs.